Security tips for peripheral devices (ITSAP.70.015)

 Threat actors use the device firmware (the software that controls the device hardware) to run rootkits, a type of software that masks itself and hides malware on your device.
 This type of software enables threat actors to remotely control devices and access things like your network communications or your web cam.

-Direct memory access attacks (DMA)
+Direct memory access attacks

-How can I use peripherals securely?
+How to use your peripherals securely

 Assess peripherals